Symbio reports sharp drop in earnings and profit

-Voice communications software provider Symbio saw its first half of the 2023 financial year earnings before tax drop by a third, sliding to $11.6 million from $17.3 million for the same period in 2022.
+Sydney based voice communications software provider Symbio saw its first half of the 2023 financial year earnings before tax drop by a third, sliding to $11.6 million from $17.3 million for the same period in 2022.

 The ASX listed company also reported a 34 per cent fall in net profit after tax to $4.4 million for the 1H23, with revenue up five per cent to $57.2 million, and flat recurring gross margin at $32.1 million.